Chat with us on WhatsApp!

 How long do rugged tablets last?

 Industrial-grade rugged tablets with redundant design can last 5-7 years or longer, depending on usage and environment.
+Request lifecycle data for your target deployment.

 IP67 Is Just the Beginning